logan1921/Tides-Project/README.md

 `git clone https://github.com/logan1921/Tides-Project`

-.Then start a virtual environment with python by using the command (in this case `py` refers to python):
+Then start a virtual environment with python by using the command (in this case `py` refers to python):

 `py -m venv env`